opensimrt-ros/docker-opensimrt/Readme.md

 ### Known issues

+Using windows with this system is a bit more involved, so some things may not work out of the box.

+#### docker Buildx "ERROR: BuildKit is enabled but the buildx component is missing or broken" error

+This means that docker isn't working properly, because you should have buildkit working by default.

+From [this stackoverflow answer](https://stackoverflow.com/questions/75739545/docker-buildx-error-buildkit-is-enabled-but-the-buildx-component-is-missing-or), you can try installing docker-buildx or docker-buildx-plugin.
+But it is easier to just use the fallback old build style.
+You can do this by specifying

+    ./build_docker_image.sh --disable_buildx

+#### Visuals or rostopic hz doesn't show 100 fps/ 100hz messages

 Showing OpenSim graphics in Linux uses X forwarding with hardware acceleration.
 This is not available in Windows (as far as I know) and may the reason why running the Docker inside Windows has such slow performance.
+There might be more differences in how things run networkwise as well in play here.

+#### I cannot connect to some sensors using sockets or usb

-Also WSL is strange and you need to set firewall permissions and maybe routing tables properly to use the IMUs with docker and WSL.
+WSL is strange and you need to set firewall permissions and maybe routing tables properly to use the IMUs with docker and WSL.
+While this is certainly doable, we won't help with getting this sort of setup working.
+Google is your friend here.

+I am not 100 percent sure how it deals with other devices that may require direct hardware control.
+I know it doesnt really have a kernel, so insmod is out of the question, therefore we can also assume that V4L or alsa will most likely not work.
+In this case it is maybe easier to accept the performance penalty and use a virtual machine that allows you to use driver filters.

 ## Mac Users: